MicrosoftDocs/powerapps-docs/powerapps-docs/teams/embed-model-driven-teams-personal.md

 If you're an admin, you can use the **Download app** option to also [publish the app](/microsoftteams/tenant-apps-catalog-teams) to the Microsoft Teams catalog.

-# Known Issues
+## Features currently unavailable

-1. Running **Model-driven apps** on the Microsoft Teams mobile app is currently not supported.
+- Running **Model-driven apps** on the Microsoft Teams mobile app is currently not supported.
-2. Embedded Canvas apps are not supported.
+- Embedded canvas apps are not supported.
-3. Custom pages are not supported.
+- Custom pages are not supported.

 ### See also